lucho1/JumpPointSearch/docs/README.md

 HPA* also has some improvements.
 One of them is Partial Refinement A* (PRA* ), that combines the hierarchical map abstraction like HPA* but also connects the different levels of the hierarchy (keeping the current nodes’ connectivity inside a same level), forming kind of pyramids.
 Then, to find a path, a level of the hierarchy is chosen and search for nodes representing the origin and destination nodes of that path.
 So, at the higher level chosen, PRA* uses A* to find a path and then projects the first steps down to the next hierarchy levels until reaching the final one (the one in which we need the path to work), where the final path is refined, meaning that is definitively done by considering a corridor around the previous projected path.
 However, PRA* performance is similar to HPA*.

-[This paper](https://drive.google.com/open?id=1UsIyOZQZwcV07r3xKoZMbOmIl2Sdp24h) explains PRA* better and [this one](https://drive.google.com/open?id=17HYI_ZHk0RQ_LV1bzESXIis1mQaEZ85r) purposes an improvement on it.
+[This paper](https://drive.google.com/file/d/1ZL_hVxI4VHMsst9wo74KAS48LjwkG2mT/view?usp=sharing) explains PRA* better and [this one](https://drive.google.com/file/d/1nZc6QXf7TmAISfv3bnWPvl-FQigadwIE/view?usp=sharing) purposes an improvement on it.

 ***
 > *Many information?
 Looking for other section?
 Go back to [Index](#index)

 ### Other Games’ Approaches
 Until here, we have been looking different ways to improve A* ’s performance.
 Anyway, we should also see how other different games try to overcome the problem to take them as a reference (since they are the ones that have people investigating for their games to work).
-First of all, to have the first clue, mention that [this]() project is a package for unity that provides an improved A* version and supports different graph set ups (navigation meshes, waypoints…) and even ways to automate them.
+First of all, to have the first clue, mention that [this](https://arongranberg.com/astar/#) project is a package for unity that provides an improved A* version and supports different graph set ups (navigation meshes, waypoints…) and even ways to automate them.
 It’s used by games like [Kim](https://store.steampowered.com/app/433400/Kim/), [Folk Tale](http://www.gamesfoundry.com/), [Divide](http://www.explodingtuba.com/), [CubeMen](http://cubementd.com/) or [Dark Frontier](https://www.youtube.com/watch?v=tOc-xdtufmg).

 <p align="center">
  <img src="https://raw.githubusercontent.com/lucho1/JumpPointSearch/master/docs/Images/unity.jpg?raw=true" width="285px" height="154px"/>
 </p>

 I would like to mention that we have tried (with time enough, like a month or two ago) to contact different studios and companies to ask them how they work towards pathfinding, but only two answered.
 I would like to thank them, one is [Beautifun Games](https://beautifungames.com/) (whose we will talk now) and the other is [Yatch Club Games](https://yachtclubgames.com/), developers of games like [Shovel Knight](https://yachtclubgames.com/shovel-knight/) or [Cyber Shadow](https://yachtclubgames.com/cyber-shadow/).
 I won’t talk about them because they answered that they do not use pathfinding in their games since they are simple enough.

+In addition, is also helpful to mention that Unity Engine's [Navigation](https://learn.unity.com/search?k=%5B%22q%3ANavigation%22%5D) is done with a [Miko Mononen's](https://github.com/memononen) library that ease all the process of pathfinding and creating Navigation meshes.
+This library is called [Recast](https://github.com/recastnavigation/recastnavigation).

 Without further delay, let’s keep moving!